HardlyDifficult/Tutorials/Chapter2.md

 Unity only allows you to use the enable / disable feature if it detects that there is a method in the script which would be impacted.
 We added an empty Start method to get the enable / disable feature since Unity does not enable enable by checking 'if(enabled)' in code.

 <hr></details>
+TODO what's the difference between Trigger and a non trigger Collider?
 <details><summary>Why kill on trigger enter vs just on collision?</summary>

 Later in the tutorial we will be adding ladders for entities to climb.
 In order to allow entities to walk down ladders (and therefore through a floor), we temporarily disable collisions.
 While in on a ladder, we still want enemies to be able to kill the character.